 In addition to traditional demand response that addresses summer peak shaving, new DR offerings must be constructed to meet future transmission and distribution grid needs.
-PG&E has a history of developing such offerings within pilots and then incorporating the learnings into full-scale programs, including this pilot as well as the recent and related Supply Side II DR Pilot (SSP II).
+PG&E has a history of developing such offerings within pilots and then incorporating the learnings into full-scale programs, including this pilot as well as the recent and related Supply Side II DR Pilot (SSP II)6.

-3.2 Program Objectives
+3.2 Program Objectives & Progress

-As stated in PG&E's 2018 - 2022 DR Application Supplemental Testimony, the primary objectives of the XSP are to:
+Captured below are the stated objectives of the XSP, as captured in PG&E's 2018 -2022 DR Application Supplemental Testimony7, and the current progress of the pilot:

-1. Inform the design of a future program by conducting field testing of the actions required from PG&E, customers, and third-party aggregators so that load can be increased when excess supply conditions exist;
+1. Inform the design of a future program by conducting field testing of the actions required from PG&E, customers, and third-party aggregators so that load can be increased when excess supply conditions exist: